cyaelcastro/Power-Wire-Monitoring-System/README.md

 # Power Wire Monitoring System :zap:

+This project is a Power Manhole Monitoring System.
+With it, the user visualize when a manhole cover has been remove for unauthorized personal.

+## Get started

 The system is conformed by:

-- Monitoring dashboard developed with Express.js.
-Using Websockets and MQTT for the communication ( @cyaelcastro )
+- Monitoring dashboard
-- Microcontroller sensing the power manhole ( @DianaVazquezSantiago y Paola Vazquez )
-- NODEMCU sending information to the MQTT Broker ( @tiocalvispolimarch )

-## Get started
+Here, incidents appears in the location where they take place.
+Also, in the right bar, are listed all the pending incidents.
+Developed by:  @cyaelcastro

+- Sensoring System
+  - Incorporates a ATMEGA328
+  - RTC (Real Time Clock)
+  - 22 pF Capacitors
+  - 1 KO Resistors
+  - NodeMCU (Communicates with WIFI network)

+The system waits that a manhole is open or when it's running out of battery to send a notification to the dashboard.
+Everyday, the Sensoring System reports he's still sensing.

+Developed by: Sensoring system @DianaVazquezSantiago y Paola Vazquez.
+Communication @tiocalvisplimarch

+### Prerequisites

+##Instaling
 First you need to use `npm install` to install the dependencies

 After that move to the `Webapp` folder